Garden hat shopping? I have two words for you: chin strap.

 It’s one of those things you won’t realize you need until it’s too late–and the wind has blown the hat clear from your head.
 Mother Nature does tend to be a mischevious one.
 Which is annoying at best, an inconvenience at worst as you trudge from your garden chores in chase of your hat!

-While sometimes overlooked, hats are an essential part of the gardener’s wardrobe.
+While sometimes overlooked, a garden hat is an essential part of the gardener’s wardrobe.
 Not only do they keep the sun off your delicate skin (which gets more delicate as you grow older so where your hat–while you’re young ladies!), they keep critters out of your hair, off your shoulders…

 You get the picture.
 I know it’s not a pretty picture I’m painting, but I’d rather you be prepared (else you run from your new gardening adventure before reaping your reward at harvest time!).
 And with so many beautiful garden hats to choose from, why wouldn’t you wear one?
 Other than the fact it flattens a girl’s “do.”
 But where do you have to be?
 You’re gardening, not gallavanting!

-My first choice in hats is straw.
+My first choice for a garden hat is woven.
 I like the look and find it holds up well.
 Also, most wide-brimmed hats seemed to be woven in nature and wide-brimmed is good–keeps the sun off your skin and out of your eyes.
 But wait, you’re wearing your protective eyegear, aren’t you?
 Natural fiber hats similar to this one are available through Mast General Store, an outfit out of North Carolina.
 GREAT site for tons of neat, natural products for the outdoors.

 For a smaller “headprint” and lightweight option, how about the hat you wear out on the boat, when you’re fishing?